 I am looking forward to being a part of your child’s preschool journey.

-I believe that as teachers we should also work in partnership with our families as they are a part of the child’s village and support system.
+I believe that as teachers we should all work in partnership with our families, as they are a part of the child’s village and support.